-There will often be additional events, which you can find out about from your hosts, or often if they are posted on windows in the village or the front of the Oasis cafe.
+There will often be additional events, which you can find out about from your hosts, or often if they are posted on windows in the village.
 These include the switching on of the Christmas Lights and sometimes more Carols.

 The pubs will have their own planned events/openings.